dd32/td-gh-ex/README.txt

 of the sidebars.
 All widgets, the 4 BFA widgets and the default WordPress widgets, can be found at:

-WP 2.2 - 2.3:
-Your Blog -> Site Admin -> Presentation -> Widgets

-WP 2.5 - 2.6:
-Your Blog -> Site Admin -> Design -> Widgets

-WP 2.7 and newer:
 Your Blog -> Site Admin -> Appearance -> Widgets

 #####################################################################

 7. OPTIONAL: Install additional plugins to enhance your blog

-Atahualpa3 should work with just about any plugin.
+Atahualpa should work with just about any plugin.
 Besides that it has improved plug & play support for these plugins:

 WP-PageNavi